Skip to content

 Most juvenile cases are still in traditional juvenile court.
 There are two categories of these cases:

-1. Claims of behavior which would be a crime if performed by an adult, i.e. in violation of Minnesota criminal statutes.
+1. Claims of behavior which would be a crime if an adult, i.e. in violation of Minnesota criminal statutes.
 Examples include:

 Start with a phone call